Collection Development Policy

 Reference Collection

-The Reference Collection supports the educational and research needs of the Mines community by providing current and retrospective reference information, focusing on STEM disciplines related to university programs.
+The Reference Collection, located in the Boettcher Room on the 2nd floor, supports the educational and research needs of the Mines community by providing current and retrospective reference information, focusing on STEM disciplines related to university programs.
 While many reference titles are electronic, we retain physical titles not available electronically as a cohesive browsing collection.
 Policies related to selection and retention vary by title.
-The Head of Research Services, in coordination with the Research team, makes all decisions related to this collection.
+The Head of Research Services, in coordination with the Research Team, makes all decisions related to this collection.
 Reference titles do not circulate.

 Mines Authors

 The Library will purchase titles written or edited by Mines faculty, staff, or students pertinent to the Library’s collection development priorities.
-A subset of these titles are available in our Mines Authors Collection in the Library’s catalog to virtually browse.
+A subset of these titles are available in our Mines Authors Collection in the Library’s catalog to browse virtually.
 Requests for additional titles in this collection can be submitted via the Suggest a Purchase form.

 DI&A Featured Browsing Collection

-The Library supports the Mines DI&A initiatives through the acquisitions of materials related to Diversity, Inclusion & Access.
-This collection should touch on many different aspects of diversity.
-A subset of these titles are available in our Diversity Collection in the Library’s catalog to virtually browse.
+The Library supports diversity, inclusion, and access (DI&A) initiatives by acquiring materials on these topics.
+This collection covers many different aspects of diversity.
+A subset is available in our Diversity Collection in the Library’s catalog to virtually browse as well as on the 2nd Floor of the Library.
 Requests for additional titles in this collection can be submitted via the Suggest a Purchase form.

 Government Publications

 Arthur Lakes Library has participated as a selective depository in the Federal Depository Library Program (FDLP) since 1939 and an FDLP Preservation Steward since 2018.
 The collection serves the government information needs of the 7th Congressional District as well as the Mines community.
-Materials are available in paper, microfiche, and electronic formats, but access to Federal government information via the Internet is increasingly common.
-Most physical materials circulate in accordance with library policies.
+Materials are available in paper, microfiche, and electronic formats.
+The management, access, and retention of the materials in this collection follow all rules of the FDLP and U.S. Government Publishing Office.
 The Government Information Coordinator makes all decisions related to this collection.
 For more information, visit the Government Information Research Guide.

 Map Room